What are BIAB nails? I booked in for BIAB and quizzed the pros for every detail

 (Image credit: Fiona McKim)

 Wondering how to make BIAB last longer?
-If you want to extend the life of BIAB, you can have an appointment for an infill of the regrowth, which is actually one of the key benefits for nail health.
+You can have an infill at the base of your nail, which is a key benefit.
 "Since the product can be infilled, it reduces damage to the natural nail caused by removing gel polish," explains Nicholl.
 It's best to have BIAB infills every 3-4 weeks.
-However, if you get impatient to switch up your color every 10 days or so, it might be better to have regular gels applied instead.

-• Strengthening properties: This treatment works to reinforce your nails, allowing them to grow without the risk of breaking.
+• Strengthening: This treatment works to reinforce your nails, allowing them to grow without the risk of breaking.

-• Longevity: Experts say a BIAB manicure can last upwards of four weeks, which also makes it a great alternative for gel lovers who are finding that their nails are suffering from the more frequent gel removal process.
+• Longevity: BIAB can last upwards of four weeks, making it a great option if your nails suffer from frequent gel removal.

-• Removal: Like with most nail treatments, the removal process can be a tad arduous with the experts stressing the importance of professional removal - to minimize the risk of nail damage.
+• Removal: The removal process can be arduous and you have to do it professionally to minimize the risk of nail damage.

 Can I do BIAB nails at home?